 Living Traditions.
-But contra wasn't what I really wanted.
-I had a plan to get me started with that.
-Janet and I went ahead with our plan to take swing lessons with Walter and Nancyanna Dill, creators of Living Traditions.
-Janet disappeared from partner dancing after the one class, but I went ahead with more lessons.
-For the next few years I gorged myself on their classes.
-I did all their classes as a lead, as a follow, as a volunteer, and as a switch volunteer: dance either role and switch roles as needed if the lead-follow balance changed.
+But I knew contra wasn't what I really wanted.
+I wanted real partner dancing, lead and follow, improvising to the music.
+Lucky for me I already had a plan to help me get me started with that.
+Ruby and I went ahead with our plan to take swing dance lessons at Living Traditions.
+Ruby disappeared from partner dancing after the one class, but I went ahead with more lessons.
+For the next few years I gorged myself on Living Traditions classes.
+I did all their classes numerous times, dancing as a lead, as a follow, as a volunteer lead, as a volunteer follow, and finally as a switch volunteer, dancing whichever role was needed, sometimes changing roles mid evening as late arrivals changed the balance.

 Waltz.
-The heart beats in three just like a waltz.
-It sounds better when Regina sings it.
+The heart beats in three, just like a waltz.
+It sounds so much better when Regina sings it.
 Listen:

+I didn't get that for years, even after I started Waltz etcetera.
+There's only two, right?
+Systole and disastole, lub dub.
+I made the classic beginner's mistake of thinking dance was all movement, no stillness.
+The third beat is the rest after diastole, d'oh.
 I started partner dance with swing dancing because I didn't know any better.
 It seemed popular, there were classes available.
 But when I found waltz, I connected with dancing differently.
 I like swing but I love waltz.
 There's something so sweet about waltzing.
-It's infused with love.
+The triple beat gives it something, a lightness or lilting feeling duple music doesn't share but songs in compound meters do.
+It's almost as if the music is infused with love.
 The air in the room is more generous.
 People connect and fall in love more easily.
 And waltz showed me the way to tango, what dance can be.
 If only I liked traditional tango music more, sigh.
-Then the tangueras would be more willing to dance with me because I'd know the songs better.
-But I find it impossible to really learn a song I don't particularly like, or in some cases actively dislike.
+Then more tangueras would want to dance with me because I'd know the songs better.
+But I find it impossible to learn a song I don't much like, or in some cases dislike.
+But the more I dance tango the more traditional songs I learn to like, and the more tangueras like dancing with me.
+So I'm on the right track.

 Making Waltz etcetera.
-Plenty of dances featured swing, but none featured waltz.
-So I created one.
-I included my wife and a guy I didn't know who was also interested in waltz in planning and owning my dance based on the ridiculous notion that shared ownership was somehow virtuous; ha.
-I was pretty stupid about that kind of thing back then.
-At first we didn't have a name, it was just a place to go waltz.
+There were lots of dances that featured swing but none that featured waltz, so I created one.
+But did I do it myself and keep it simple?
+No, I had to involve two other people: my wife and some guy I didn't even know who got to be part owner because he was also interested in waltz.
+There was some justification for involving my wife, but not the other guy.
+The impulse to include him came from the misbegotten notion that shared ownership was somehow virtuous; the magic word was community.
+Barf.
+You'd think I'd've learned better in Boulder but no, I was pretty stupid about that kind of thing back then.
+Still a goddam hippie at heart.
+Pathetic.
+At first we didn't have a name, it was just waltz practice.
 But then we discovered that dancing just waltzes got tedious.
-We wanted variety.
-Let's mix in some other dances.
-Based on that I came up with a name: Waltz etcetera.
+We wanted to mix in some other dances.
+Based on our evolving playlist I came up with a name: Waltz etcetera.

 Venues.
 So far Waltz etcetera has occupied six different spaces: